Wednesday, March 31, 2010

 We can break their windows.

-ot far away from where you are reading this right now.
+These windows are not far away from where you are reading this right now.
 In virtually every city and county in this land, there is a local headquarters of Pelosi's party -- the Democrat party.
 These headquarters invariably have windows.

 When the Sons of Liberty wanted to express their opposition to the actions of the King's ministers, they would gather in front of the homes and offices of his tax-collectors and government officials in Boston or New York and break their windows.
 Glass was expensive.
 The King's minions were often the most well-to-do.

-not to say that the GOP (I refuse to call them "Republicans" for that is a misuse of the word) does not bear a large measure of responsibility for the situation we find ourselves in today.
+The Sons of Liberty hit them in their pocketbooks.
+Before we have to resort to rifles to resist their "well intentioned" tyranny.
+This is not to say that the GOP (I refuse to call them "Republicans" for that is a misuse of the word) does not bear a large measure of responsibility for the situation we find ourselves in today.
 However, they have opposed this Intolerable Act.

+Yet, if we do a thorough job of breaking Democrat windows, I am sure that the GOP will profit from the example.
 So, if you wish to send a message that Pelosi and her party cannot fail to hear, break their windows.
 Break them NOW.

 Break them and run to break again.
 Break them under cover of night.
 Break them in broad daylight.
 Break them and await arrest in willful, principled civil disobedience.
 Break them with rocks.
 Break them with slingshots.
 Break them with baseball bats.
-But BREAK T
+But BREAK THEM.

 The time has come to take your life, your liberty and that of your children and grandchildren into your own two hands and ACT.
 It is, after all, more humane than shooting them in self defense.
 And if we do a proper job, if we break the windows of hundreds, thousands, of Democrat party headquarters across this country, we might just wake up enough of them to make defending ourselves at the muzzle of a rifle unnecessary.